twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **CompositeData.xml** (version 5.0 & above) – Located in the `Composite` folder as used by **Complete Composites**.
 The feature will do nothing if there are syntax errors or this file is removed.
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) had assigned code points in the Private Use Area for different glyphs in this file and his fonts (he removed them), notably for use with OpenType features like small capitals or old style numbers.
 Updated versions are available in the company's forum.
 * **CurrentTransformProgram.xml** (version 4.5 & above) – Transform Program used by `TTRANSFORMFORM`.
 The window will appear empty if removed.
 * **default.otlfd** (version 7.0 until 11.5) – Default OpenType feature definitions used when adding common OpenType features.
 Replaced with `TFEATURESETTINGSFORM` in version 12 & above.
-* **Denissen.ttf** (version 4.5 until 5.5 – located in the fonts folder) – This handwriting font covers only Basic Latin characters (the font is named after the company's president family name, dates from about 2000 and was dropped after 5.6).
+* **Denissen.ttf** (version 4.5 until 5.5 – located in the fonts folder) – This is a handwriting font with only ASCII characters.
+The font is named after the company founder's family name and dates from the year 2000.
 * **FC#####.otf/ttf** – Temporary font used by `TFONTTESTFORM` (the last five characters in the filename are numeric).
 Version 3.0 until 6.5 names the font as **FC Test Font ######** and recent versions names the font as up to 25 characters preceded by 5 numbers.
 * **FC#####.woff** – Temporary font used when testing web fonts.
 * **fc12.cfg** (version 12.0) – Configuration file located in the user's directory.